Dublin–Sligo railway line

-The Dublin to Sligo main line is a railway route operated by Iarnród Éireann in Ireland.
+The Dublin–Sligo railway line is a railway route operated by Iarnród Éireann in Ireland.
 It starts in Dublin Connolly station, terminating at Sligo Mac Diarmada railway station in Sligo.
 The route is a double-track railway as far as Maynooth, being a single-track railway with passing loops between there and Sligo.

-Between Dublin and Longford, the route is operated as part of Dublin Suburban Rail, specifically the Western Commuter service.
+Between Dublin and Longford, the line is served by the Western Commuter service, part of the Dublin Suburban Rail network.
 In 2018, 1.4 million passengers were carried on the line.

 History

-The extension from Longford to Sligo opened on 3 September 1862.
+The line would start construction as the Midland Great Western Railway (MGWR) was incorporated in 1845 to buy the Royal Canal between Dublin and Longford to build a parallel railway.
+The MGWR would receive assent in 1846 to branch off from Mullingar to further their planned Galway main line, and they would reach Mullingar on 2 October 1848, pausing work on the line to Longford to focus on the Galway line.

+After Galway was reached in 1851, the MGWR would open as far as Longford on 8 November 1855.
+An extension to Sligo would be approved in 1857, and the line would open in full on 3 December 1862.
+After the Broadstone terminus' closure in 1937, most trains on the line would be diverted to Westland Row (now Pearse).

+In 1973, the line would lose most its services as they were diverted to use the ex-GSWR branch towards Heuston.